 Vero Beach has the second-most recreation centers of any Florida city on this list.
 It also has the third-most retirement communities on this list, and with 28% of the population being seniors, you’ll have no trouble finding a community.
 The beaches make the area a popular tourist attraction, so it will also be easy to get your family to visit.

-Inverness, which is also ranked in the top 15 places to retire nationally, may not be along either of Florida’s coasts, but that doesn’t mean it isn’t near water.
+Inverness, which is also one of our top places to retire nationally, may not be along either of Florida’s coasts, but that doesn’t mean it isn’t near water.
 The town sits near the almost 11,000-acre Flying Eagle Preserve.

-The town is tied for the lowest tax burden on this list at just 14.60%.
+The town is in a tie for the lowest tax burden on this list at just 14.60%.
 Again, this is not as low as the tax rates in some other states, but it’s not bad overall.
 Inverness does rank fairly low for number of retirement communities and recreation centers.
 However, with 35.60% of the population being seniors, there likely won’t be a problem meeting other retirees.

 Venice is the town for shark lovers.
 This city is known as the “shark’s tooth capital of the world,” and it hosts an annual Shark’s Tooth Festival.
 Fossilized dentures aside, the Gulf Coast city ranks towards the middle in most of our metrics.